 What to Know

 Space is limited so make sure to sign-up for camp by RSVPing online as soon as possible.
 If all of the spaces are full, I highly suggest adding your child(ren)’s name to the waitlist.
 There are only 13 – 14 coveted spots available for each 3-day camp, but we were originally on the waitlist and Kiddo scored a space pretty quickly and received an aut0-email letting us know we were now signed up for the class of our choice.
-All campers must be accompanied by a parent or legal guardian for the duration of the each workshop which lasts an hour and a half.
-At this time, we were offered the chance to take some cool iPad workshops at THE STUDIO with the Apple team.
+All campers need to be accompanied by a parent or legal guardian for the entire time of the workshop which lasts an hour and a half.
+At this time, parents are offered the chance to take some cool iPad workshops at THE STUDIO with the Apple team.

 Not only is space limited, but it is available on a first-come, first-served basis and each child is limited to no more than one (1) Apple Camp workshop.
 You may want to gauge your child’s preference between the Stories in Motion iMovie workshop, Coding Games and Programming Robots, and the Interactive Storytelling iBook Camp prior to signing up for a specific date.
 I can’t stress this enough, but should you find out you cannot commit or can’t make a specific date, please do the right thing and cancel your reservation allowing another child to benefit.
 Remember: KARMA.